-Now, repeat this process until you find the service that causes the error.
-Once you have identified the service, uninstall the related program to it, or permanently disable it if it’s not needed.
+Repeat this process until you find the service that causes the error.
+Once you have identified the service, uninstall the related program or permanently disable it if it’s not needed.

 Method 5: Reinstall Windows on Your Computer

-For the last resort, if none of the methods above worked, is to reinstall Windows.
+If none of the methods above worked, the last resort is to reinstall Windows.

-It is possible that some of your system files got corrupted so badly that Windows update or SFC scanner was not able to fix the issue.
+It is possible that some of your system files got corrupted so severely that an update or SFC scan could not fix the issue.

-Now, keep in mind that this would wipe all of your data so make sure to make a backup first before doing the process.
+Remember that this would wipe all your data, so make sure to make a backup before doing the process.
 If you know how to install Windows on your computer, then you can go ahead and install it by yourself.

 Just follow our handy guide: How to Reformat a Windows 10 PC (Factory Settings)

-However, if you don’t know any idea on how to install Windows, then we recommend that you go to the nearest service center on your location and ask them to install a fresh copy of Windows on your computer.
+However, if you don’t know how to install Windows, we recommend you go to the nearest service center in your location and ask them to install a fresh copy of Windows on your computer.